How Port42 works

 Device APIs

-Terminal, audio (mic + TTS), camera, screen capture, clipboard, file system, notifications.
-Every device capability becomes a companion capability.
+Terminal, clipboard, file system, notifications, audio (mic + live transcription + TTS), screen capture, headless browser, and macOS automation.
+Every device capability is now a companion capability.

 M7